How to write effective Google Ads copy for PPC (with best practices and examples)

 Assets (previously called “ad extensions”) are pretty much exactly what they sound like: additional pieces of functionality you can include with your Google ad.
 These give you extra opportunities to persuade potential customers through copy.

 There are lots of different kinds of assets at our disposal.
-Each has its use and purpose, and I’m not going to go into detail on each one.
+Each has its use and purpose, and we’re not going to go into detail on each one.
 The ones that lend themselves to nearly every business are sitelinks, callouts, and structured snippets.

 Sitelink assets